Dmitrovich-Ivan/course-zoomcamp-homework/midterm-project/README.md

    - `height` : height in centimeters
    - `historyofcancerinfamily` : binary 0/1 variable
    - `knownallergies` : binary 0/1 variable
-   - `numberofmajorsurgeries` : represents number of surgeries
+   - `numberofmajorsurgeries` : represents a number of surgeries
    - `weight` : weight in kilograms

    The premium price is in inr(₹) currency and shows annual amounts.